-- .1 Install lamacoids as per the control panel layout drawings. - .2 All indoor control panels shall be NEMA 12 or as shown on drawings. - .3 All enclosure angles and cut-outs shall be free of dents, gouges or weld marks, and shall present a clean, smooth appearance. - .4 No screws, fittings or other fastenings shall be used on external panel faces, which must be free of any marks, scratches or defaults. - .5 The door is to be a minimum fourteen (14) gauge steel plate, full height and flush with adjacent surfaces. - .6 The interior of the control panel shall be painted gloss white. - .7 Component mounting plates shall be three (3) mm thick steel and shall be painted with one (1) coat of primer and one (1) coat of white baked enamel. - .8 All Control Panel doors shall open through 180 degrees without restriction. - .9 All control panels of a depth greater than or equal to twelve (12) inches shall be equipped with a fluorescent lighting device located in the cabinet's upper portion with a door switch.
-Whenever the door is opened, the lighting system shall automatically be activated. - .10 Enclosure brand shall be Hoffman or an approved equivalent.
+- .1 Install lamacoids as per the control panel layout drawings. - .2 All indoor control panels shall be NEMA 12 or as shown on drawings. - .3 All enclosure angles and cut-outs shall be free of dents, gouges or weld marks, and shall present a clean, smooth appearance. - .4 No screws, fittings or other fastenings shall be used on external panel faces, which must be free of any marks, scratches or defaults. - .5 The door is to be a minimum fourteen (14) gauge steel plate, full height and flush with adjacent surfaces. - .6 The exterior of the control panel shall be painted ANSI 61 grey. - .7 The interior of the control panel shall be painted gloss white. - .8 Component mounting plates shall be three (3) mm thick steel and shall be painted with one (1) coat of primer and one (1) coat of white baked enamel. - .9 All control panel doors shall be 900 mm (36 inches) wide maximum. - .10 All control panel doors shall open through 180 degrees without restriction. - .11 All control panels of a depth greater than or equal to twelve (12) inches shall be equipped with a fluorescent lighting device located in the cabinet's upper portion with a door switch.
+Whenever the door is opened, the lighting system shall automatically be activated. - .12 Enclosure brand shall be Hoffman or an approved equivalent.